Ch1ffr3punk/m2n/README.md

 # m2n
-Simple mailer for the dizum.com m2n Gateway.
+Simple mailer (needs socat and Tor) for the dizum.com m2n Gateway.
-Usage: $ m2n < message.txt